spanichella/RP_EMSE_MCR_2019/README.md

     - `Q1.2_evaluation_survey.csv` - relevant survey feedback with additional taxonomy categories integrated into *CRAM*
     - `cram_classified.csv` - classified review comments (`gerrit_review_comments.csv`) into *CRAM*
     - `cram.pdf` - *CRAM* taxonomy
+    - `cram_classified_with_frequency_information2020.xls` - it contain the information used to compute the frequency of CRAM changes, derived by the analysis of the 211 commits

 **RQ2_automation_needs/** contains the encoded evaluation of the survey question Q2.1-2.7 for RQ2
 - `Q2.1-Q2.5_evaluation_survey.xlsx` - the encoded evaluation of the survey questions Q2.1-Q2.5 (used for the *Automation Needs* Section in the paper) and contains the following sheets: